It’s never nice for a parent to know their child has been a victim of bullying. It’s even harder when you discover your child is the bully?

 Bullying can lead to a serious issue.
 No mom likes to see her child get hurt, but especially no mother wants to see her child being the one doing the hurting.

-Talking to your kids about their actions, what they do and think, making them responsible for their own behaviour no matter who is involved, will go a long way to helping them become strong, loving and caring adults.
+Teach them to be responsible for their own actions, no matter who is involved.
+This will go a long way to helping them become a strong, loving and caring adult who won’t hurt others just for the sake of it.